Create accessible learning content

 Use strong color contrast

-Make sure that color contrast is strong, especially between text and background.
-This is also true for images that include text.
+Make sure that color contrast is strong, especially between any text and the background it’s on.
+This is also goes for images that include text.

-If you use color, please refer to the WebAIM Color Contrast Checker to ensure you’re using adequate color contrast and accessibility-friendly colors.
-This is to ensure there’s a strong enough contrast between the background the text is on and the color of your text.
+If you use color, refer to the WebAIM Color Contrast Checker to ensure you’re using adequate color contrast and accessibility-friendly colors.

-These colors fail the checker and should be avoided on a white background (their score is under 4.5:1):
+Here are some examples of colors that fail the checker and should be avoided (their score is under 4.5:1):

-These colors below are good choices as they provide good contrast on a white background: (4.5 to 7)
+The colors below are good choices as they provide good contrast: (4.5 to 7)

-Finally, the colors listed below provide the best contrast on a white background: (Over 7)
+You’ll definitely want to use the colors listed below as they provide the best contrast: (Over 7)